 3. American Express Amex

-American Express credit card holders can connect their cards with AmEx chatbot on messenger to receive updates and personalized offers.
+American Express credit card holders can connect their cards with the AmEx chatbot on messenger to receive updates and personalized offers.
 These often include recommendations, payment reminders, exclusive card benefits, and real-time sale notifications.